cloudmesh-community/fa18-523-57/paper/paper.md

 You would see a message in your terminal or command prompt that the package has been installed.

-To use PyTorch we need to first import the library *torch*.
+To use PyTorch we need to first import a library called *torch*.
 A sample initialization of tensors using PyTorch is done as below.

 ```python